Calculus and Analytical Geometry I

-Calculus and Analytical Geometry I, II, and III is a year-long sequence of courses that will provide a rigorous treatment of the procedures, concepts, and applications of differential and integral calculus, multi-dimensional space, sequences, and series.
+Calculus and Analytical Geometry I, II, and III is a year-long sequence of courses that will provide a rigorous treatment of the procedures, concepts, and applications of differential and integral calculus, multi-dimensional space, series, introduction to differential equations, and concepts and procedures related to partial derivatives, and double integrals.
 This year-long (Fall, Winter, Spring) sequence is appropriate for students who are planning to teach secondary mathematics or engage in further study in mathematics, science, or economics.

 This offering will prepare you for careers and advanced study in:

 Credits per quarter

 Successful completion of functions-based precalculus through trigonometry.

 - Complete Online Learning - This offering delivers all of its instruction online.

 A graphing calculator is strongly recommended for the course.